-- 1. Go to the Cloud Flow Designer. - 2.
-On the Resources tab, create a variable that contains the Userld of the current user.
+1. Go to the Cloud Flow Designer.

+2. On the Resources tab, create a variable that contains the user's user ID.

 The login event passes a list of context attributes to the flow.
 To query and use these attributes, define local text variables using the LoginFlow_ATTRIBUTE_NAME format, for example, LoginFlow_UserId.